Overview of Autonomous Databases

 Performance Monitoring Using Oracle Performance Hub

-You can monitor and diagnose the performance of an Autonomous Database in the Oracle Cloud Infrastructure Console using the Performance Hub ASH Analytics and SQL Monitoring features.
+You can monitor and analyze the performance of an Autonomous Database in the Oracle Cloud Infrastructure Console using the Performance Hub ASH Analytics, SQL Monitoring, Workload, and Blocking Sessions features.
 These features provide the same information as the ASH Analytics and SQL Monitoring tools found in Oracle's EM Express, Oracle Management Cloud (OMC), and SQL Developer Web applications.
-For more information about using these features in the Oracle Cloud Infrastructure Console, see Using Performance Hub to Analyze Database Performance in Oracle Cloud Infrastructure.
+In addition, the Workload performance monitoring feature provides detailed real-time and historical performance data of CPU Statistics, Wait Time Statistics, Workload Profile, and Sessions.
+The Blocking Sessions feature provides information about blocking and waiting sessions for a selected Autonomous Database and includes procedures to display detailed information about the sessions and to kill sessions as needed.
+Detailed information about these features and how to use them is located in Using Performance Hub to Analyze Database Performance.

 Oracle Cloud Infrastructure periodically offers Autonomous Database preview versions of Oracle Database for testing purposes.
 You can provision an Autonomous Database using preview version software to test applications before the general availability of the software in Autonomous Database.
 Oracle will notify Autonomous Database customers when preview versions are available.
 Preview version software is available for a limited time.
 Databases provisioned with preview version software will display the end date of the preview period at the top of the database details page in the Console.
 If you are using the Console, you can also see the end date of the preview period in the Create Database provisioning dialog before the database is created.